 As a research university, one of the priority areas is the environment.
 In this context, realizing the green campus transformation is among the strategic goals of our University.
-Our university applied to UI GreenMetric, which ranks world universities on sustainability, environmental awareness, energy, education, water resources, waste and transportation, on October 31, 2019.
+Our university applied to \underline{UI}

+GreenMetric, which ranks world universities on sustainability, environmental awareness, energy, education, water resources, waste and transportation, on October 31, 2019.
 As a result of this application made by the Çukurova University Rectorate with the coordination of the the Center for Environmental Research and Applications, our university was ranked 293th among 780 universities and 11th among 42 Turkish universities.
 In the application made in 2020, it was ranked 335th among 912 universities and 17th among 56 Turkish universities.
 Along with the general ranking, six different criteria (Settlement and Infrastructure, Energy and Climate Change, Wastes, Water, Transportation and Education) are also ranked.
 In both applications, our university was ranked 1st among Turkish universities and 7th among world universities according to the criteria of Placement and Infrastructure.
 Applications could not be made in 2021 due to the pandemic.
-In the application made in 2022, it was ranked 426 th and 35 th in the ranking of Turkish universities and in 2023, it was ranked in the world ranking 375 th, 34th in the ranking of Turkish universities.